 Nickel Row (aka Nickel Street) was a neighborhood arising in the 1890s that became part of McBrien Road and later East Ridge.

 Oak Hill lay along North Hickory Valley Road inside that grounds of the later Army TNT plant around its intersection with a road called Montgomery Lane.

-Olde Towne was the business section and its immediate neighborhood of what became Brainerd by popular vote in 1926, east of Tunnel Boulevard along Bird’s Mill, then Brainerd, Road.
+Olde Towne was the business section and its immediate neighborhood of what became Brainerd by popular vote in 1926, west of Tunnel Boulevard along Bird’s Mill, then Brainerd, Road.

 Ooltewah* proper sits in the angle formed by the original East Tennessee & Georgia Railroad and the Ooltewah Cut-off of that railroad’s successor, East Tennessee, Virginia, & Georgia Railroad.
 It get its name from the former Cherokee settlement of the same name.
 During James County’s existence, it served as the seat of the county court, and the third James County Courthouse still stands.
 After the Removal, it was the site of Union Campground for religious camp meetings until it became one of the original stations on the Chattanooga Extension of the ET&G. Ooltewah Station was at the town’s northeast corner; Ooltewah Junction Station in the northwest corner.
 The post office of Ooltewah operated 1837-1843, when it became Julian Gap, operating in Hamilton County until 1857 when it moved to Bradley County, returning to Hamilton County as Ooltewah in 1859, moving to James County in 1871 and back to Hamilton County in 1919.

 Ooltewah Creek* is now better known as Wolftever Creek, which is a mangling of its older and more proper name.
 Its headspring rises in the far southeastern corner of Hamilton County, at the foot of Pine Hill Ridge.